 p:validate-with-xml-schema (Figure 19).
 Depending on the output of this step, the documents are

 saved separately.
-Valid documents can be found in the 'Schema-Valid' folder and the invalid in
+Valid documents can be found in the 'Schema-Valid' folder and the

 the 'Schema-Invalid' folder.
 (During the programming of the XSLT-Transformation, invalid